kmiloarguello/morphoca/Readme.md

 # Mathematical morphology applied on graphs

-This repository contains the implementation for the project "Exploration in techniaques of mathematical morphology applied on graphs".
+This repository contains the implementation for the project "Exploration in techniques of mathematical morphology applied on graphs".

 ## Contents